PicksPeng/pickspeng.github.io/_pages/about.md

 ## **Bio**

+I am an Assistant Professor at the Department of Computer Science at the Purdue University.
+My research focuses on theoretical and practical explorations of high-assurance software toolchains for quantum computing, including programming languages, compilers, systems, and architectures.
+My research goal is to help common users harness the power of modern quantum computers in various domain problems.
+Very recently, I am interested in building optimization solvers with emerging technologies.

-I will join the Department of Computer Science at the Purdue University in 2025 Fall.
-I am looking for self-motivated students that are highly interested in my research directions.
+I am actively looking for self-motivated students interested in my research directions.

 I obtained my Ph.D. at the [Department of Computer Science](https://www.cs.umd.edu/), University of Maryland, College Park in Spring 2024.
 I was also affiliated with the [Joint Center for Quantum Information and Computer Science](https://quics.umd.edu/).
 I was advised by Prof. [Xiaodi Wu](https://www.cs.umd.edu/~xwu/).
-My research focuses on theoretical and practical explorations of high-assurance software toolchains for quantum computing.
-My research goal is to help common users harness the power of modern quantum computers in various domain prblems.
-Very recently, I am interested in building optimization solvers with emerging technologies.

 In 2019, I received a Bachelor of Engineering from the [Institute for Interdisciplinary Information Science](https://iiis.tsinghua.edu.cn/en/), Tsinghua University, and a Bachelor of Science (double major) from the [Department of Mathematical Science](https://www.math.tsinghua.edu.cn/), Tsinghua University.
 In 2022, I received a Master of Science from the [Department of Computer Science](https://www.cs.umd.edu/), University of Maryland, College Park.

 ## **Selected Publications**